Last updated 1 September 2021

 It is an offence to unlawfully possess a prohibited combination of items used for drug production (s 10B Drugs Misuse Act).
 This offence is punishable by a maximum of 25 years imprisonment.
 Again, the Regulation sets out what could amount to a prohibited combination of items.

 Permitting use of a place

-It is an offence punishable by a maximum penalty of up to 15 years imprisonment for a person to permit a place that they occupy, manage or control to be used for an offence under pt 2 of the Drugs Misuse Act.
+It is an offence punishable by up to 15 years imprisonment for a person to permit a place that they occupy, manage or control to be used for an offence under pt 2 of the Drugs Misuse Act.
 A place includes a vehicle.

 Other drug offences

-A number of offences are created by the Health Act 1937 (Qld) and Regulations made under it.
+A number of offences are created by the Health Act 1937 (Qld) and the Health Regulation 1996 (Qld) made under it.
 These offences include offences relating to the possession, supply or dispensing of restricted drugs.
 Penalties are limited to fines, which vary in amount depending on the offence.

 Power to fine drug offenders in Queensland

 The courts have the power to impose fines for offences under the Drugs Misuse Act, instead of or in addition to imprisonment (s 126 Drugs Misuse Act).
-The maximum fines are as follows:
+The maximum fines are: